Xueting-Bi/diffusionEMIS/README.md

 | scipy        | *not specified* (we used 1.6.2)  |
 | scikit-learn | *not specified* (we used 0.24.2) |

+## Data Download
+First, please click on the quark cloud link to download the dataset we use.[[Link](https://pan.quark.cn/s/7870a03e9c21)] .

 ## Training